 The TSA employee uses the photo of your naked body to determine whether you have concealed weapons or bombs or other contraband on your body underneath your clothing.
 This body imaging is done at airport screening points, and you and your belongings will have to pass through one of these screening checkpoints in order to get on a plane.

 Can You Opt Out of the Security Scan?

 You can opt out of having your body scanned by the imaging scanner and request a pat down instead.
-We've done the patdown several times; it's not particularly distasteful, though it's more intimate contact than I made at my first boy-girl dance (the employee assigned to one's patdown is of one's own gender, by the way) and I'd rather have to cope with the grope than endure the ogle.
+I've done the patdown once; it's not particularly distasteful, though it's more intimate contact than I made at my first boy-girl dance (the employee assigned to one's patdown is of one's own gender, by the way, so you don't need to worry about that).